You cannot copy content of this website, your IP is being recorded

 Zygomatic dental implants offer many advantages over other surgical procedure options including:

-• Less invasive procedure than that of bone grafting or sinus lift operations
+• Less invasive procedure than that bone grafting or sinus lift operations

 • One-stage surgical procedure